velvia/simd-lookup/BITPACKING_ANALYSIS.md

 ## Problem Statement

-Your benchmarks show a **3-4x slowdown** for dual vocabulary lookups compared to single vocabulary, even though the second lookup only happens 20% of the time:
+Your benchmarks show a **3-4x slowdown** for dual table lookups compared to single table, even though the second lookup only happens 20% of the time:

 - **Expected performance**: Single = X, Dual ≈ 1.2X (1.0 for first lookup + 0.2 for conditional second)
 - **Actual performance**: Single = X, Dual = 3-4X